csabapalfi/web-perf-like-its-2017/slides.md

 Note:

-* This could be delayed by things like

-* slow time-to-first-byte, render-blocking assets
+* affected by slow time-to-first-byte, render-blocking assets

 * but this metric captures: visual feedback

+* do browsers have this?

 ---